koddr/gosl/README.md

 ## ⚡️ Quick start

-Install `gosl` package:
+Simply add `gosl` to your project:

 ```bash
 go get github.com/koddr/gosl
 ```

-Add needed snippet to your Go program, like this:
+Add the needed snippet to your Go program, like this:

 ```go
 import "github.com/koddr/gosl"